khaors/geocompr/main.md

 Thanks to FOSS4G and the wider open source movement geospatial analysis is no longer the preserve of those with expensive hardware and software: anyone can now download high performance spatial libraries on their computer.
 However, despite the growth of geospatial software that is *open source*, much of it is still not easy to script.
 Open source Geographic Information Systems (GIS) such as QGIS (see [qgis.org](http://qgis.org/en/site/)) have greatly reduced the 'barrier to entry' but their emphasis on the Graphical User Interface (GUI) can discourage reproducibility.
-This book focusses on the Command Line Interface (CLI), enabling reproducible, and 'computational' workflows, something we will expand on in Chapter 13.
+This book focuses on the Command Line Interface (CLI), enabling reproducible, and 'computational' workflows, something we will expand on in Chapter 13.
 <!--\@ref(gis) --><!-- REF NEEDS TO BE FIXED IN FUTURE-->

 \BeginKnitrBlock{rmdnote}<div class="rmdnote">Reproducibility is a major advantage of command-line interfaces, but what does it mean in practice?